Seal of Texas

-The Seal of the State of Texas was adopted through the 1845 Texas Constitution, and was based on the seal of the Republic of Texas, which dates from January 25, 1839.
+The seal of Texas was adopted through the 1845 Constitution of Texas, and was based on the seal of the Republic of Texas, which dates from January 25, 1839.

 Design

-The official artwork, drawn by Juan Vega of Round Rock, Texas, was adopted in 1992 by Secretary of State John Hannah, Jr. The seal has specified wording on both the obverse and reverse sides.
+The official artwork, drawn by Juan Vega of Round Rock, Texas, was adopted in 1992 by Secretary of State John Hannah Jr. The seal has specified wording on both the obverse and reverse sides.

-Observe side
+Obverse side

 The Texas Constitution states, "There shall be a seal of the State, which shall be kept by the Governor and used by him officially.
 The seal shall have a star of five points, encircled by olive and live oak branches, and the words 'the State of Texas'".
-The design is similar to the emblem of Paraguay.
+The design is similar to the coat of arms of Paraguay.

 Reverse side

 The reverse side of the seal was adopted in 1961 and has a more detailed design, which is similar to other coats of arms found in Latin America; The original 1961 act of legislature which established it was unusual in that the act did not actually define the reverse side and was simply a picture of the design; it was not until 1991 that the seal was actually defined in writing by law as follows:

 [T]he design for the reverse side of the Great Seal of Texas shall consist of a shield, the lower half of which is divided into two parts; on the shield's lower left is a depiction of the cannon of the Battle of Gonzales; on the shield's lower right is a depiction of Vince's Bridge; on the upper half of the shield is a depiction of the Alamo; the shield is circled by live oak and olive branches, and the unfurled flags of the Kingdom of France, the Kingdom of Spain, the United Mexican States, the Republic of Texas, the Confederate States of America, and the United States of America; above the shield is emblazoned the motto, "REMEMBER THE ALAMO", and beneath the shield are the words, "TEXAS ONE AND INDIVISIBLE"; over the entire shield, centered between the flags, is a white five-pointed star.

 The flags on the seal are the "six flags over Texas", of the six nations that have had sovereignty over some or all of the current territory of Texas.
 The original seal pictured in the 1961 act represented the C.S.A. with an Army of Tennessee Confederate battle flag; the 1991 law replaced this with the first C.S.A. flag, known as the "Stars and Bars".